Mass shooting: Victims and survivors

+It is common for mass shooting survivors to suffer from post-traumatic stress disorder and survivors guilt.
+In 2019, Sydney Aiello and Calvin Desir, both survivors of the Parkland high school shooting, committed suicide as a result of survivors guilt; Aiello knew of a friend killed in the shooting.

-After mass shootings, some survivors have written about their experiences and their experiences have been covered by journalists.
-A survivor of the Knoxville Unitarian Universalist church shooting wrote about his reaction to other mass shooting incidents.
+After mass shootings, survivors frequently report persistent mental health effects; population-based and survivor studies have found elevated major depression and post-traumatic stress disorder, particularly among those with higher exposure and limited social support.
+In addition, studies have evaluated post-incident service use, noting variable awareness and uptake of mental health and other support services among affected communities..A survivor of the Knoxville Unitarian Universalist church shooting wrote about his reaction to other mass shooting incidents.
 The father of a victim in a mass shooting at a movie theater in Aurora, Colorado, wrote about witnessing other mass shootings after the loss of his son.
 The survivors of the 2011 Norway attacks recounted their experience to GQ magazine.
 In addition, one paper studied Swedish police officers' reactions to a mass shooting.

-Survivors of mass shootings can suffer from post-traumatic stress disorder.